replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Full Backup (Recommended) {#full}

 Full backups, or _instance snapshots_, back up the admin console, application volumes, application manifests, and application metadata.
-If you manage multiple applications with the admin console, then data from all applications is included in a full backup.
+If you manage multiple applications with the admin console, then data from all applications that support backups is included in a full backup.
 You can use a full backup for disaster recovery scenarios by restoring over the same instance or into a new cluster.

 From a full backup, you can do any of the following types of restores: